OxWearables/oxford-wearable-camera-browser/README.md

 ## Installation
+THE SOFTWARE IS INTENDED FOR USE BY ACADEMICS CARRYING OUT RESEARCH AND NOT FOR USE BY CONSUMERS OR COMMERCIAL BUSINESSES [see academic use licence file](#academic-use-licence).
+If you are interested in using the Software commercially, please contact Oxford University Innovation Limited to negotiate a licence.
+Contact details are enquiries@innovation.ox.ac.uk

 This project relies on [Electron](https://electron.atom.io/) and Node.js, so first you need to install [npm (node pacakage manager)](https://docs.npmjs.com/getting-started/installing-node).
 Then proceed as follows:
 ```bash
 # 1. Download/clone this git repo